A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

-In particular, there is an action of $\GL_n(F)\times D^{\times} \times W_F$ on the infinite level Lubin-Tate space $\n{LT}_{\infty, \bb{C}_p}$ which makes natural the expectation that both the Jacquet-Langlands correspondence, relating $\GL_n(F)$ and $D^{\times}$-representations, and the Langlands correspondence, relating $\GL_n(F)$ and $W_F$-representations, can be realized in different cohomologies attached to $\n{LT}_{\infty, \bb{C}_p}$, see for example \cite{MR2441312}, \cite{MR3702670}, \cite{MR4073863}, \cite{MR4255044}, \cite{MR4595286}.
+The above diagram carries a suitable Weil descent datum to $F$.
+Thus, its base change to $\bb{C}_p$ carries an action of the Weil group $W_F$.
+In particular, there is an action of $G\times D^{\times} \times W_F$ on $\n{LT}_{\infty, \bb{C}_p}$, which makes natural the expectation that both the Jacquet-Langlands correspondence, relating $G$ and $D^{\times}$-representations, and the Langlands correspondence, relating $G$ and $W_F$-representations, can be realised in various cohomologies attached to $\n{LT}_{\infty, \bb{C}_p}$, see for example \cite{MR2441312}, \cite{MR1876802}, \cite{MR3702670}, \cite{MR4073863}, \cite{MR4255044}, \cite{MR4595286}.

-In \cite{ScholzeLubinTate}, Scholze used the diagram \eqref{eqDiagramDualityLTIntro} to construct a \textit{$p$-adic Jacquet-Langlands functor} sending smooth admissible representations of $\GL_n(F)$ to smooth admissible representations of $D^{\times}$.
-Let us be more precise; let $\pi$ be an admissible representation of $\GL_n(F)$ over an artinian ring $A$ which is $p$-power torsion.
-Since $\pi_{\GM}$ is a pro\'etale $\GL_n(F)$-torsor the representation $\pi$ gives rise an \'etale sheaf $\n{F}_{\pi}$ on the rigid space $\bb{P}^{n-1}_{\bb{C}_p}$.
-Furthermore, this \'etale sheaf descends to the $v$-stack $[\bb{P}^{n-1}_{\bb{C}_p}/ D^{\times}]$ and so its cohomology carries a natural action of $D^{\times}$.
-The Jacquet-Langlands functor $\n{JL}$ is the functor sending a smooth admissible representation $\pi$ of $\GL_n(F)$ to the complex of smooth $D^{\times}$-representations over $A$
+In \cite{ScholzeLubinTate}, Scholze used the diagram \eqref{eqDiagramDualityLTIntro} to construct a \textit{$p$-adic Jacquet-Langlands functor} sending smooth admissible $p$-torsion representations of $G$ to smooth admissible $p$-torsion representations of $D^{\times}$: if $\pi$ is an admissible smooth representation of $G$ over an artinian ring $A$ which is $p$-power torsion (or a complex of such representations), we obtain a $D^{\times}$-equivariant \'etale sheaf $\n{F}_{\pi}$ on the rigid space $\bb{P}^{n-1}_{\bb{C}_p}$ using that $\pi_{\GM}$ is a pro\'etale $G$-torsor, and a complex of smooth $D^{\times}$-representations over $A$

 By \cite[Theorem 1.1]{ScholzeLubinTate} the cohomology groups $\n{JL}^i(\pi)$ of $\n{JL}(\pi)$ are smooth admissible representations of $D^{\times}$ over $A$ and $\n{JL}^i(\pi)=0$ for $i>2(n-1)$.
-In addition, \cite[Theorem 1.3]{ScholzeLubinTate} says that this construction satisfies a local-global compatibility for $\GL_2$ (though the main ideas should hold for general $\GL_n$), justifying the compatibility with a more classical Jacquet-Langlands correspondence.
+Moreover, this construction satisfies a local-global compatibility for $n=2$ (see \cite[Theorem 1.3]{ScholzeLubinTate}; similar results should hold for general $n$), justifying the compatibility with a more classical Jacquet-Langlands correspondence.